yargs/yargs/docs/api.md

 Provide a synchronous function to coerce or transform the value(s) given on the command line for `key`.

-The coercion function should accept one argument, representing the parsed value from the command line, and should return a new value or throw an error.
+The coercion function should accept one argument, representing the parsed value from the command line (an array if multiple values are parsed for the key), and should return a new value or throw an error.
 The returned value will be used as the value for `key` (or one of its aliases) in `argv`.

-If the argument `key` is of type `array`, it will invoke the function with one argument that is the array of values received(in `string`).

 If the function throws, the error will be treated as a validation failure, delegating to either a custom [`.fail()`](#fail) handler or printing